 Eugene Long has passed the Series 65 Uniform Investment Adviser Law Examination, the Series 63 Uniform Securities Agent State Law Examination, the Securities Industry Essentials Examination, the Series 7 General Securities Representative Examination, and the Series 24 General Securities Principal Examination.
-He is a registered broker in Alabama, Colorado, Connecticut, Delaware, D.C., Florida, Georgia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nevada, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
-He is also a registered investment advisor in Florida, Michigan, New Jersey, Pennsylvania, South Carolina, and Texas.
+Eugene Long is a registered broker in Alabama, Colorado, Connecticut, Delaware, D.C., Florida, Georgia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nevada, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
+Eugene Long is also a registered investment advisor in Florida, Michigan, New Jersey, Pennsylvania, South Carolina, and Texas.

 Eugene Long has worked in the securities industry for over two decades.
 During his 26-year career, he has worked at the following firms:

 - Liberty Securities Corporation (CRD #: 14416)

 - Independent Financial Securities, Incorporated (CRD #: 19924)